Category:

 Adobe Sign is built to support teams already working within the Adobe ecosystem.
 It works best for companies that manage a lot of PDFs and want signing features baked into tools like Acrobat.

-What does Adobe Sign offer?
-A smooth signature process, full integration with other Adobe tools, and legally binding digital contracts.
+Essentially, Adobe Sign offers a smooth signature process, full integration with other Adobe tools, and legally binding digital contracts.
 It’s a solid choice if you’re dealing with forms, contracts, or documents that need to stay in PDF format throughout the workflow.

 DocuSign, on the other hand, is designed as a standalone platform.
 It’s one of the most widely used e-signature programs, known for its ease of use and wide range of integrations.
 It handles the signing process well without requiring you to commit to a broader suite of software.